dave-schmidt-dev/pdf-chunker/PROJECT_FILES.md

 **AWS:** ❌ NO - Only for Git
 **Notes:** Critical for portfolio/job applications

+### `PROJECT_INSTRUCTIONS.md` ⭐ IMPORTANT
+**What:** Comprehensive AI assistant context file **Why:** Provides complete project background for AI-assisted development **Git:** ✅ YES - Commit this
+**AWS:** ❌ NO - Reference only
+**Notes:** Contains technical stack, development principles, workflow instructions, and interview talking points.
+Use at start of AI work sessions and when onboarding collaborators.
+Update after major features, deployment changes, or architectural decisions.

 ### `SETUP.md`
 **What:** AWS setup instructions
 **Why:** Helps others (or future you) recreate the project